 Governments may begin using CICs to create a source of local credit for development, as well as sustainable taxation.
-Each community within the governance structure could be linked to a regional reserve.
+Each community within the governance structure could be linked to a regional network token.
 Regionality is a natural choice for the human scale of these tokens.
-Regional tokens based on political units such as municipal governments could be a natural choice as a liquidity provider through the creation of regional reserve tokens.
-The CIC system creates a mechanism for Fractional Reserve, Banking Insurance, and Price Stability (section 2.6), which are all present in all levels of CICs described in this paper.
-This gives government the ability to provide stability and market growth while independent user-generated token markets seek to gain traction.
+Regional tokens based on political units such as municipal governments could be a natural choice as a liquidity provider through the creation of regional network tokens.
+The bonded liquidity pool system creates a better mechanism for Fractional Reserve, Banking Insurance, and Price Stability (section 2.6), which are all present in all levels of CICs described in this paper.
+This gives the government the ability to provide stability and market growth while independent user-generated token markets seek to gain traction.